rshgithub/RealElectricalMaintenance/README.md

 1. Clone the repository.
 2. Open the project in Android Studio.
 3. Build and run the app on a compatible Android device or emulator.

+This README provides an overview of the Electric Maintenance App, its features, technologies used, and how to get started with the project.
+Feel free to customize it further based on your specific project needs!